top of page

 The US Department of Energy reports that renewables accounted for approximately 20% of power generated by the US grid in 2021, and Renewable Energy World cites the US Energy Information Administration to report that renewables generated about 25% of US power in the first half of 2023.
 According to a World Economic Forum report on March 9, 2023, use of renewables in the US has steadily risen since 2012, when renewables accounted for only 12% of US power generation.

-The US is moving in the right direction, but we're far more impressed with what Germany has done.
-There's a much stronger commitment here, so we're far more comfortable with our tax revenue going to Germany instead of to the United States.
+The US is moving in the right direction, but we're more encouraged with what Germany has done.

 But Back to the Important Stuff: Food...